wubuku/Dapp-LCDP-Demo/docs/IntroToDDDMLforMudDevelopers.md

    * For more complex business logic, developers need to write code using the language specific to the smart contract platform (for example, Solidity is commonly used on EVM platforms).
    * Our long-term goal is to develop a platform-independent expression language that allows developers to write cross-platform business logic more easily.

 We firmly believe that AI technology can powerfully support both domain modeling and business logic implementation.
+We're committed to pushing boundaries in both areas, with tangible progress already evident in business logic implementation.

 This article will focus on our attempts in implementing business logic, where AI's performance has been truly impressive.
 As for AI assistance in domain modeling, while not the focus here, we have developed specific, feasible ideas and are actively conducting experimental research.
-The initial results are promising, and these advancements make us excited about the future of AI-assisted domain modeling.
-We're committed to pushing boundaries in both areas, with tangible progress already evident in business logic implementation.
+The initial results are promising, making us excited about the future of AI-assisted domain modeling.

 ## Understanding DDDML Through Examples